Why Dual Approval Matters

 Deterring Internal Fraud

 You may trust your employees completely, but employee embezzlement is an unfortunate reality.
-By requiring dual approval for transactions, you can make it much more difficult for an employee to conduct illicit financial activity against your business.
+By requiring dual control for transactions, you can make it much more difficult for an employee to conduct illicit financial activity against your business.

 Reducing Human Error